 Feelings can’t hurt, but they can direct you towards what is in pain.
 The ego is fragile.
 It is capable of encountering painful experiences.
 It can because it’s empty by nature.
 Because ego is naturally void, it’s always busy trying to fill itself up.
-This is gleaned from Dr. Timothy Keller’s 40 min/26 sec audio sermon Blessed Self-forgetfulness.
+This is gleaned from Dr. Timothy Keller’s 40 min/26 sec audio sermon Blessed Self-forgetfulness, which is similar to the visual version in the pdf form of his 46 page book, The Freedom of Self-forgetfulness.

 Feelings are the messenger; not the message.
 Just because we may not like a message we receive doesn’t mean we focus on the messenger to fix it.
 The source needs attention.
 In the case of feeling offended by others, others are not the source of offense.
 Self is.